wxie2017/wxie2017.github.io/pages/speech/stay_with_TI.md

 Pathways Reflection|
 -------------------|

-2. my accomplishments outside of Toastmasters

-3. the impact of being a Toastmasters

-4. next steps

-## my accomplishments in Toastmasters

 The hardest thing was to start.
 That's where the mentor comes in.
 My mentor reminded me to start my IceBreaker.